Skip to main content

 This page is powered by Grafana.
 You can get onto Grafana directly by clicking the "View in Grafana" button.
 Use the dropdown menus at the top of the dashboard to filter specific applications and routes.

-The top row of the section contains "Rollout metrics".
+The top row of the section contains "rollout metrics."
 High level metrics are split out by service version, so you can compare the performance of each service version.
 If the performance drops, you can decide to roll back a rollout.

 The rest of the dashboard contains "service metrics," which shows the data across all service versions.
 You can track metrics over time, regardless of the rollouts that have occurred during that time.